Amanda Lindsey Cook: Musical career

 In 2004, Cook released her self-titled debut album, Amanda Falk, on Winnipeg label Avante Records.
 It was later released to the iTunes Store on May 30, 2006.
 The album received the 2006 Juno Award for the Contemporary Christian/Gospel Album of the Year.

 Cook's second album Beautiful was released on October 23, 2007, on Avante Records.
 During this time she was also a part of the Beautiful Unique Girl Movement.
 Cook has also received a GMA Canada Covenant Award for Female Vocalist of the Year for four consecutive years, 2005 through 2008.
 On March 1, 2010, she released her third album In Between the Now & Then on the record label Signpost Music.

-In 2010, Cook became a worship leader at Bethel Church in Redding, California, joining the Bethel music collective, Bethel Music.
+In 2014, Cook became a worship leader at Bethel Church in Redding, California, joining the Bethel music collective, Bethel Music.
 She has appeared on many Bethel Music albums since then.

 On September 25, 2015, Cook released her first studio album Brave New World through Bethel Music under the new name "Amanda Lindsey Cook".
 The album received the Inspirational Album of the Year award at the 2016 GMA Dove Awards.
 On March 29, 2019, Cook released her second album under Bethel Music, House on a Hill.

 In an interview to Soul Shine Magazine, she said that she is musically influenced by Sarah McLachlan, Nichole Nordeman, Norah Jones, and John Mayer.

 On August 21, 2020, Cook released a single titled "I'll Admit It", as the debut single from her pop music project under the name "Falcon".
 Two weeks later, on September 4, 2020, Cook released her second single as Falcon, titled "Young Love", alongside a music video.
 On September 18, 2020, "The Good Stuff" was released as Cook's third Falcon single, with a music video.
 On October 13, 2020, Cook announced that Nova, her debut studio album as Falcon, would be released on October 16, 2020.

-Personal life

-Cook married Jacob Cook on January 16, 2011.